2025 Boat Buying Guide: What to Know Before Buying a Boat

 Three common boat storage options include in-water storage, outdoor dry docking and indoor dry docking.
 How you choose to dock your boat is up to you, but dry docking is recommended, especially if you live in an area with harsh winters.

-Indoor dry docking is the most expensive option, but it also provides your boat with the most protection and helps extend the life span of your boat.
+Indoor dry docking is the most expensive option, but it also provides your boat with the most protection and helps extend its lifespan.
 Storing your boat indoors ensures it is completely protected from any damaging weather.
 Finding a storage area with enough space available may take time and effort.
-If you have a garage, you could indoor dry dock your boat yourself by storing your boat inside your garage.
+If you have a garage, you could dry dock your boat yourself by storing it inside your garage.

 Common Mistakes When Buying a Boat